hashicorp/terraform/website/source/docs/providers/aws/r/autoscaling_group.html.markdown

 * `vpc_zone_identifier` (Optional) A list of subnet IDs to launch resources in.
 * `termination_policies` (Optional) A list of policies to decide how the instances in the auto scale group should be terminated.
 * `tag` (Optional) A list of tag blocks.
 Tags documented below.
+* `placement_group` (Optional) The name of the placement group into which you'll launch your instances, if any.
 * `wait_for_capacity_timeout` (Default: "10m") A maximum
   [duration](https://golang.org/pkg/time/#ParseDuration) that Terraform should wait for ASG instances to be healthy before timing out.
 (See also [Waiting